 To start with, here’s a simple explanation of the difference between electric and hybrid cars:

 - Electric cars do not use petrol or diesel at all.
 They rely solely on electricity as their power source.

 - Hybrid cars use a combination of electricity and fuel (usually petrol).

-It’s important to know that there are different types of hybrid, and each works slightly differently.
+As mentioned, there are different types of hybrid and each one works slightly differently.
 The most common types are:

 - Plug-in hybrids, also known as PHEVs, which allow you to recharge your car with electricity as well as using standard fuel if you need to.
 They can help you get into the habit of electric charging whilst giving you the reassurance of being able to refuel at a petrol station.

 - ‘Self-charging’ hybrids, also known as HEVs, which do not allow you to plug them into a power source.
 Although they do use electrical energy, this is generated by the excess heat from the combustion engine – so the driver will still need to refill the tank with fuel, just as they would any other car.
 Depending on your driving habits, they can sometimes be a more energy-efficient alternative to a petrol or diesel vehicle.

 - Mild hybrids, also known as MHEVs, which are essentially just regular petrol or diesel cars that benefit from an additional electric motor.
 Although they can help you save on fuel, they don’t possess the same benefits as a fully electric car or another type of hybrid.

 Hybrid cars are becoming fairly popular, however it’s worth remembering that they will be phased out in the future.
 The government are planning to ban the sale of new hybrid vehicles in 2035, five years after their ban on petrol and diesel cars takes effect.

 There are different factors that might determine your decision when choosing between a hybrid or fully electric car.
 If you’re unsure which might be the best option for you, knowing the pros and cons of each can help you decide.